GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Controller
 - deploys drones dropping vapor bombs over the target, causing it to burn
 - has a weak point on his left thigh, where his cluster bombs are stored
-- shooting the drone on his back will prevent him from deploying it
+- shooting the drone on his back prevents it from being deployed
 - shooting the bomb pouch of the drone will cause it to drop its load, setting fire to anyone caught in the blast
 - after dropping its load, the drone goes back to the controller, making him stand up a bit to load it with bombs again